blooberr/vagrant-elasticsearch-ansible/README.md

 DevOps demonstration for provisioning a Vagrant VM with Elasticsearch and Kibana.
 You will be able to start indexing data on Elasticsearch with minimal setup time.

+Please message me if you have any feedback or questions!

 Required software
 =============================